 Travel is not required to become certified.
 You can apply online and the exam is administered online using remote proctors.
 You will not need to travel to a testing center, but you must check in advance to make sure your testing room meets the physical and technical requirements outlined in the Candidate Handbook and on the Technical Requirements Webpage.
 To maintain the certified designation, you can earn recertification points by attending conferences and training events, but there are many ways to earn points that do not require travel.

 Note: Test candidates are expected to know all aspects of a Title IV subject, regardless of any temporary waivers of regulatory requirements announced by the U.S. Department of Education.
-Review the 2021 Addendum for an updated list of resources.

 The best preparation is your on-the-job experience, as well as the training opportunities you take advantage of that are offered through state and regional associations, or the U.S. Department of Education, or NASFAA, for example.
 The exam is designed to assess knowledge after approximately 5 years of experience as a financial aid administrator.
 Someone can have fewer years of experience, but they will need to have earned NASFAA Professional Credentials to be eligible.